KSD-research-group/core-windows-library/Readme.md

 * **style.bat**
   Batch file by which the source code of the measurement system can be formatted after the chair style.
-  This ueses the Artistics Style to be downloaded from http://sourceforge.net/projects/astyle/files/.
+  This uses the Artistics Style to be downloaded from http://sourceforge.net/projects/astyle/files/.

 * **application**
   Will contain the compiled components.

     * **debug**
-      Will contain the debug variant of the build.<br>
+      Will contain the debug variant of the build.

     * **release**
-      Will contain the release variant of the build.<br>
+      Will contain the release variant of the build.

 * **doc**
   Contains the graphics and description text components for building the documentation with Doxygen.